jhomra21/convex-cloudflare-workers-solid-tanstack-spa-betterauth-D1-KV/image-generation-system.md

    ```

 2. **Update wrangler.jsonc** with R2 and AI bindings
+   - Add to existing config following project conventions

 3. **Create Convex functions** for image management
-   - These functions handle storing and retrieving image references
+   - Schema already exists, just need functions in `convex/images.ts`

 4. **Create Hono API endpoints** for image generation and serving
-   - These endpoints handle Workers AI interaction and R2 storage
+   - Follow existing API pattern in `api/notes.ts`
+   - Use existing auth middleware

 5. **Implement client-side integration**
-   - Use Hono API only for image generation
+   - Client only calls Hono API for generation (simplified)
-   - Use Convex directly for querying images
+   - Use existing Convex integration for real-time image listing
+   - Follow existing dashboard route structure
-   - Create UI components for generating and displaying images
+   - Use solid-ui components for consistency

+6. **Update navigation**
+   - Add to existing `routeMetadata` object in AppSidebar

-6. **Testing**
+7. **Testing**
-   - Generate images with different prompts
-   - Verify storage in R2 and references in Convex
-   - Test listing images directly from Convex
+   - Use `bun run test` (project uses Vitest)
-   - Test image deletion
+   - Test with `bun dev` for local development
+   - Verify deployment with `wrangler deploy`

 ## Summary

 This implementation provides a complete image generation system that:

 1. Uses Workers AI for generating images from text prompts
 2. Stores images in R2 for efficient binary storage
-3. Stores image metadata and references in Convex
-4. Uses the Hono API only when needed (for image generation and serving)
-5. Directly queries Convex for image listings and operations
+3. **Hono API handles both R2 storage AND Convex saving in one request**
+4. Client uses single API call for generation, direct Convex queries for listings
+5. Provides real-time image updates via existing Convex integration
 6. Provides a clean, user-friendly UI for generating and managing images

-The system follows best practices by:
+The system follows project best practices by:
+- Using existing auth middleware and patterns
+- Following established file naming conventions (kebab-case)
-- Using the right tools for each job (Workers AI for generation, R2 for storage, Convex for metadata)
+- Using the custom Convex integration for real-time queries
-- Minimizing API calls by querying Convex directly when possible
-- Securing all endpoints with Better Auth
-- Providing proper error handling and loading states
+- Using solid-ui components for consistency
+- Following TypeScript strict mode with explicit types
+- Using existing package manager (Bun) and build tools
 ```